Wednesday, October 16, 2013Wednesday, October 15, 2014

 We’ll have telescopes and binoculars set up after sunset for you to enjoy views of the waxing gibbous Moon, Mars, and Saturn.
 As the sky darkens, we will tour the constellations, clusters, and nebulas of the fall sky.
 6:30 pm.
 Instructor: John Heasley, Solar System Ambassador.
 Free and open to the public.
 Event in conjunction with Dam Challenge Pasta Supper.
 To view the event poster, click here.

 Friends of the KVR - Dam Challenge Pasta Dinner

-Delicious dinner offering pasta, sauce, salad, garlic bread, beverages, and desserts; 5:00-8:00 pm at the Kickapoo Valley Reserve Visitor Center.
+The Friends of the KVR will serve a delicious meal of pasta, sauce, salad, garlic bread, beverages and desserts from 5-8 pm at the Kickapoo Valley Reserve Visitor Center.
+Adults $7 one trip, $10 all you can eat, $4 children under 12.
+For the convenience of Dam Challenge racers, check-in will be available during the dinner hours.
 Open to the public.
 Proceeds benefit the Friends of the KVR.

 Saturday, October 04, 2014

 Dam Challenge Triathlonhttp://kvr.state.wi.us/damchallenge.